After Arrest of Chinese Researchers Linked to the Military, Many Others Flee America

 More than 1,000 Chinese researchers linked to the Chinese military left the U.S. after the arrest of no more than six members of China’s People’s Liberation Army who were studying in the U.S., a top American national security official has said.

-William Evanina, the director of the United States National Counterintelligence and Security Center, said in a video interview that arrests carried out over the summer period were just the “tip of the iceberg,” reported the Washington Examiner.
+William Evanina, the director of the United States National Counterintelligence and Security Center, said in a video interview that arrests made over the summer were just the “tip of the iceberg,” according to the Washington Examiner.

 “[We] arrested five or six researchers who were here from China on visas who were affiliated with the People’s Liberation Army, the Chinese military, but who hadn’t disclosed that affiliation, had hidden that affiliation, when they applied for their visas,” he said on December 2.